-It’s been about six months since the new Proposition 65 regulations allocated the primary responsibility for providing warnings to suppliers, manufacturers, distributors, and importers, while limiting retailers’ responsibility to limited, specified circumstances.
-Many wondered what impact these new regulations would have on the enforcement of Proposition 65 against retailers.
+It’s been about six months since the new Prop 65 regulations allocated the primary responsibility for providing warnings to suppliers, manufacturers, distributors, and importers, while limiting retailers’ responsibility to limited, specified circumstances.
+Many wondered what impact these new regulations would have on the enforcement of Prop 65 against retailers.
 Six months in, the answer still isn’t clear.

 No apparent reduction in retailer claims

 For the most part, retailers are still being named routinely in 60-day notices despite the new regulations.
 This includes products that are not sold under the retailer’s private label or a brand or trademark licensed by the retailer.
 It appears that private enforcers continue the strategy of pressuring suppliers and manufacturers by dragging their retail customers into cases—and we do not see much indication that the private enforcers are undertaking any allocation assessment before naming parties.
 Private enforcers seem to send out 60-day notices, hoping that one of the retailer responsibility scenarios applies.
 They appear content to let the defendants sort out the allocation issue after threatening everyone with a lawsuit.